AlexanderElaCatMiaoGatto0/W10Tools/README.md

 # W10Tools
-I made this for fun have a lot easter eggs and i love making this apps.
+I made this for fun have a lot easter eggs and i love making this apps.To do this, I spend a lot of time during my day, but this is my passion, and I will continue to create projects for you.
+This program is open source, so there's nothing to complain about.
+I used a setup program and created it quickly so that people know how to open it without needing to be geniuses.
+I've already finished another program, but I'm not sure if I will post it because it might inspire you to do malicious things.
+Have a good day!